-Lisa has encountered: Access to Expert Providers, Geography, Insurance Coverage is Inadequate, Out of Pocket Costs
+Lisa has encountered: Access to Expert Providers, Copay Issues, Insurance Issues, Geography

 A few months after my wedding in 1987, my husband was injured and required 7 surgeries.
 At 22, I became his caregiver and was thrust into healthcare not by choice, but by forced education.
 My life revolved around surgeries, Home Health, doctors appointments, prescriptions, medical bills & collection agencies.
 I worked my full-time job, plus a 2nd job after my husband was unable to return to work.

 This exhausting caregiver role has continued for more than 34 years.

 In 1997 I cared for my mother through her Leukemia battle, my step-father before his kidney transplant and my aunt who had a double mastectomy.

 When my husband developed another bone infection, I was certified by home health to give IV medications and to pack his leg wound.

 In September 2003, I had a thyroidectomy after I was diagnosed with Graves Disease, thyroid cancer and large goiter.
 By 2004, my body pain was so severe I could no longer work.

 I was diagnosed with a Stroke that occurred during my thyroid cancer flare along with a heart attack.
 This led to findings of Central Pain post-stroke syndrome causing intractable pain.

 In 2005 I was forced to retire from a 20 year legal career.
 With no salary, I was unable to pay our mortgage and we lost our home.
 It took another 5 years to find a medication regime that was tolerable, yet my pain was still severe and constant.